kaucpit490/slides/decks/week-10/slides.md

 ## Hardware Load Balancers
 - A hardware LB uses a proprietary device/appliance and a specialized operating system to distribute traffic across multiple servers.
-  - It can be scaled by purchasing bigger appliances from the vendor.
+  - can be scaled by purchasing bigger appliances from the vendor.
-  - It is often over-provisioned to handle larger requests.
+  - over-provisioned to handle larger requests.
-  - This makes them more expensive and less flexible.
+  - more expensive and less flexible.

 ## Software Load Balancers
 - A software LB uses Software solutions that run on commodity hardware.
-  - This can be installed on almost any VM or computer architecture.
+  - can be installed on almost any VM or computer architecture.
-  - It is able to scale elastically to meet demand.
+  - scale elastically to meet demand.
-  - This makes it less expensive and more flexible.
+  - less expensive and more flexible.

 ## Load Balancers Availability